 Even after her death, Cartledge models her commitment to people in need.
 She left the Presbyterian Mission Agency $2 million and directed that it be equally divided between Presbyterian Disaster Assistance and Self-Development of People.
 She died Dec.
 20 at age 96 in Black Mountain, North Carolina.

 Vaughan, like McClure, remembers the sisters as justice-minded Presbyterians whose concern for others reached well beyond the U.S. border.
 “The only time I can remember them criticizing the Presbyterian Church or their congregation is when they didn’t do enough for mission around the world.”
-He says they were “cutting edge” and applauded progressive actions taken by the General Assembly.
+He said they were “cutting edge” and they applauded progressive actions taken by the General Assembly.

-“She was always a brilliant, caring person with a wonderful, delicious sense of humor,” McClure says.
+“She was always a brilliant, caring person with a wonderful, delicious sense of humor,” McClure said.
 “She always lived beyond herself.
 Up into the very end, even when her health was deteriorating, she was reaching out to others.
 She had a lust for life that lasted until the end.”